RULE #1: Thou Shall Not Wear Red Lipstick by Day

 We’ve all heard it said by an authority figure, often one looking askance at our sandals: “You can always tell a lady by her coordinated, shoes, belt, and bag.”
 While that was true once, says Koch, “That time is so over.”
 Even Jackie Kennedy, who worked the matching hat-and-suit, shoes-and-bag rule to such success in the early ’60s, abandoned the “coordinated set” look for sling-backs and totes large enough to carry the manuscripts she was editing once she was known as Jackie Onassis.

 “Matching your hat to your shoe to your bag, or your necklace to your earrings, has a tendency to look dated,” says London.
 “Mixing up your accessories adds interest to an outfit, and can make you look much more modern and polished.”
 Your accessories should complement your outfit, not carbon copy it.
+There are tonnes of accessories available on the high street and even more at Urban Accessories so be experimental and have fun with your outfit.
 “If you’re wearing a dress with a really bold print, then your bag and shoes should be solid,” says Koch.
 Conversely, if you’re wearing a neutral outfit, pick a shoe, bag, or shawl with a print.
-Look to accessories to modernize things you already have in your wardrobe.
+You could even consider throwing a bright patterned belt on top of the outfit to really add some color.
+Accessories, like these needlepoint belts, would really enhance an otherwise boring outfit.

 RULE #4: Thou Shall Not Mix Black and Navy (or Black and Brown)